 Pilonidal disease is an infection in the crease of the buttocks near the tailbone.
 Though very common, many people find the condition too embarrassing to discuss.
 But ignoring the infection places you at risk of more serious health complications.
 The experts at Colon and Rectal Surgeons of Greater Hartford specialize in diagnosing and treating pilonidal disease, including surgical removal, that can prevent a recurrence.
-To schedule an evaluation, contact the office in Bloomfield, South Windsor, or Plainville, Connecticut, or book an appointment online today.
+To schedule an evaluation, contact the office in Bloomfield, South Windsor, Enfield, or Plainville, Connecticut, or book an appointment online today.

 Pilonidal disease is an infection that develops from an ingrown hair embedded in the skin.
 The hair creates a pit in your skin that leads to inflammation.
 If not treated, your ingrown hair can develop into a pilonidal cyst (a fluid-filled pocket), abscess (a pocket of infection), or sinus (a cavity under the skin).

 Most people with pilonidal disease develop an abscess that turns into a pilonidal sinus.
 Though your pilonidal sinus can resolve on its own, most people require surgical removal of the deep skin cavity to prevent repeated infections.